 Quality planning involves setting quality objectives and developing a plan for achieving them.
 Quality control is all about monitoring and measuring the performance of products and services against those objectives.
 Quality assurance provides confidence that the quality control process is working as intended.
 And finally, quality improvement is about continuous improvements to the overall system.

-Businesses can build a strong foundation for delivering high-quality products and services by addressing these four components.
-These principles can improve their overall performance and make them more competitive in their respective markets.
+By addressing these four components, businesses can build a strong foundation for delivering high-quality products and services.
+These principles can improve their performance and make them more competitive in their respective markets.
 As a result, businesses that are ISO 9001 certified may be viewed favourably by potential customers and partners.

 Six Sigma